dadosbon2/NgramsProjekt/README.md

 Then run one of the experiment scripts

-The scripts generate outputs such as heatmaps, accuracy plots, and token-level comparisons.
+The scripts generate outputs such as heatmaps, accuracy plots, token-level comparisons,and models with checkpoints reports for learning curve analysis

 # Structure
 - to be continued.....